schleede/avbarchart4php7/README.md

 # avbarchart4php7
 little changes to work the dokuwikiplugin avbarchart again.

+ the old plugin version have a problem with php7 functions.

+ ### Installation:

+ delete the old version before you install this newer version.

  please download the plugin avbarchart.zip and install it in your dokuwiki if you want this.

- delete the old version before you install this newer version.

- the old plugin version have a problem with php7 functions.

  Please test in your dokuwiki it with: